heheda12345/MagPy-AE/Table3/README.md

 ```

 ### 2. Evaluating
-The following command evaluates dynamo, torchscript and DeepVisor with all models in ParityBench.
+The following command evaluates dynamo, torchscript and MagPy with all models in ParityBench.
 Note that this command will takes a long time (Ten hours if using one GPU)

 ```
 ./run.sh